A Guide to Student Loan Refinancing

 With this in mind, the only reason to refinance your federal loans before the expiration of this period would be to lock in a great rate that you'd be afraid of losing, given the likelihood of interest rates rising as 2022 continues on.
 And with interest rates climbing steadily right now, this could be.

 Some lenders are even holding rates for you until the federal moratorium ends.

-Income-driven repayment - Is it possible to use IDR instead to lower your monthly payments?
+Income-Driven Repayment - Is it possible to use IDR instead to lower your monthly payments?
 If so, consider that any of these plans (Income-Based, Income-Contingent, Pay as You Earn, and Revised Pay as You Earn) can help you to pay less AND keep federal protections on your debt in case the unexpected happens.

-Deferment/Forbearance - We've mentioned federal rights and protections a couple of times now, but your federal debt carries the opportunities to take periods of deferment and forbearance if needed.
+Deferment/Forbearance - We've mentioned federal rights and protections a couple of times now, but your federal debt carries the opportunity to take periods of deferment and forbearance if needed.
 And while it is not recommended, it is better than not having those options if you refinance your loans with a private lender.